London Buses route 242: Original route

-The original London bus route 242 was launched in October 1934 between Waltham Cross and Epping Forest via Waltham Abbey.
+The original London bus route 242 was launched in October 1934 between Waltham Cross and Epping Forest (The Volunteer or Wake Arms, depending on day/season) via Waltham Abbey.
 Prior to 1934, the number 306 was used.

 In 1940 the route was extended to Cheshunt, and then to Potters Bar via Cuffley and Goffs Oak in 1941.

-From the 1960s, route 242 ran between Chingford station and Potters Bar via Waltham Abbey and Cheshunt.

-Between 1958 and 1968, variant London bus route 242A ran between Upshire and Potters Bar.
+Between 1958 and 1968, variant London bus route 242A also ran between Upshire and Potters Bar.

+From the 1960s onwards, the main route 242 ran between Chingford Station and Potters Bar via Waltham Abbey, Waltham Cross, Cheshunt, Goffs Oak and Cuffley.